Howard is an avid short story reader who likes to help others find and understand stories.

 - Hulga believes her conversation with Manley had great depth.
 It consisted of him making a silly joke, asking her age, calling her brave and sweet for having a wooden leg, saying they were meant to meet due to their serious thoughts, and that he might die.
 Hulga said she might die too, and very little else.
 She seems to be adding a lot of unearned meaning to their exchange.

-- When Manley isn't immediately visible at ten, Hulga has "the furious feeling that she had been tricked."
+- When Manley isn't immediately visible at their agreed meeting time, Hulga has "the furious feeling that she had been tricked."
 Of course, Manley is building to a much bigger "trick."

 2. What is the meaning of Joy's outburst?

 When her mother says "a smile never hurt anyone," Joy responds with great agitation, "Woman!
 Do you ever look inside?
 Do you ever look inside and see what you are not?
 God!
 Malebranche was right: we are not our own light.
 We are not our own light!"

 I'm not certain what she's referring to, but here's a guess.
 She asks if her mother sees what she is not.
 The catalyst for this outburst was her mother suggesting she smile.
 So, I think Joy is referring to happiness.
 A fake smile, which I assume she sees her mother use all the time, doesn't change how someone feels.
 Joy seems to be saying that for all her mother's smiles, she's not really happy.
 Thus, she's not in a position to tell someone else to be happy.

 3. Does Manley really have a heart condition?